 Hailed by the New York Times for her "agile coloratura and shimmering sound" Italian-American soprano JESSICA ROSE CAMBIO is thrilling audiences and critics alike with her, "full-bodied Italianate soprano" (WQXR, New York) and her "depth, oozing sex appeal, sudden and disarming flashes of vulnerability, impressive development of the pathos of the character throughout, powerful soprano in top form vocally and largely at ease at the top and with something spicy in the colour of the voice that makes her genuinely exciting to hear."
 (Bachtrack, London).

-Cambio will join the Fest ensemble as resident soprano with Theater Erfurt in Germany next year and upcoming engagements thereafter include theater and role debuts as Lina in Verdi's Stiffelio at Theater Sankt Gallen in Switzerland, the title role in Puccini's Manon Lescaut with Oper Frankfurt in Germany, as well as the title role in Mascagni's Isabeau and Catán's Florencia en el Amazonas, and a New Year's Eve Gala Concert under the baton of Maestro Anthony Barrese with Opera Southwest in New Mexico.
+Cambio will join the Fest ensemble as resident soprano with Theater Erfurt in Germany next year and upcoming engagements thereafter include theater and role debuts as Lina in Verdi's Stiffelio at Theater Sankt Gallen in Switzerland, the title role in Puccini's Manon Lescaut with Oper Frankfurt in Germany, as well as the title role in Mascagni's Isabeau and Catán's Florencia en el Amazonas.
+Her 2019 season began with a New Year's Eve Gala Concert under the baton of Maestro Anthony Barrese with Opera Southwest in New Mexico.
 Her most recent operatic season included her debut as Liù in the Charles Allen Klein production of Turandot with Tulsa Opera in which she, "stole the show with her exquisite performance" and a reprise in the role of Nedda in Pagliacci with New Orleans Opera in their 75th Anniversary Season.